vidhya1sharmila/tutorial/README.md

 # tutorial
 to understand git concept

-This is from server to local
+#This is from server to local

+change from local to server